kzky/nnabla-pytorch-like-function/README.md

 ...
 ```

-It easier to see the [main.py](./main.py) than describing how to use in details here.
+It is easier to see the [main.py](./main.py) than describing how to use in details here.

 # Training Example